streetsidesoftware/cspell/packages/cspell-grammar/README.md

 Why use a grammar parser?
 Couldn't a colorizer / highlighter or a language AST be used?
 At one level, needs of the spell checker are simpler and different from colorizers or language AST parsers.
 The goal of a spell checker is to spell check **_relevant_** text.
-The spell check does not need to care about the syntactical correctness of a document or things like punctuation.
+The spell check does not need to care about the syntactical correctness of a document or presentation.

 The goal of a grammar parser for the spell checker is to allow the user to decide: